bkw777/TRS-80_Disk_Video_Interface_Cable/README.md

 On the D/V-I, The connector is on the underside of the box near the front. the plug must be pressed firmly enough to cause the two latches to snap closed.

 ## Part 1 - Main Cable
-Take one of the cables and put it to the side.
-This is the main cable and will be used unmodified as it is later.
+Take one of the 2 pre-made cables and put it to the side.
+This is the main cable and will be used unmodified later.

 ## Part 2 - Twist Adapter
 Solder the 2 narrow 40-pin pin headers to each other, back to back, with the polarity notches on opposite sides from each other.
 One connector notch-up, the other connector notch-down.